hashicorp/vault-secrets-operator/docs/threat-model/README.md

   <tr>
    <td>12
    </td>
-   <td>An attacker with the ability to deploy a pod onto the node may be able to access secrets if the accessControl permissions on the CSISecrets resource are too broad.
+   <td>An attacker with the ability to deploy a Pod onto the node may be able to access secret data if the accessControl permissions on the CSISecrets custom resource's spec are too broad.
    </td>
    <td>Information disclosure
    </td>
-   <td>Regular expression pattern matching for pod name, container name, namespace name, and service account name are used to restrict which pods are allowed to mount the Vault secrets declared in a CSISecrets resource.
+   <td>Regular expression pattern matching for Pod name, container name, namespace name, and service account name are used to restrict which Pods are allowed to mount the Vault secrets declared in a CSISecrets resource.
-   If an attacker is able to deploy pods onto the node that match the provided pattern, those pods could gain access to the sensitive data written to the volume.
+   If an attacker is able to deploy Pods onto the node that match the provided pattern, those Pods could gain access to the sensitive data written to the volume.
    </td>
    <td>
 <ul>